Imgur/incus/README.md

 #### APNS and GCM errors

-You should follow APNS' guidlines on failed push attempts, they require querying their feedback service daily to find bad device tokens.
-See for more details: https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html
+Incus does **not** interact with the [APNS Feedback Service](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html#//apple_ref/doc/uid/TP40008194-CH101-SW3).
+You should follow the APNS' guidelines on failed push attempts.
+They require querying their feedback service daily to find bad device tokens.

-The GCM service doesn't offer a feedback service.
-When a push fails, incus will add all relevant information to an error list in Redis (defaults to `Incus_Android_Error_Queue`).
+The GCM service does not offer a feedback service.
+When a push fails, Incus will add all relevant information to an error list in Redis (defaults to `Incus_Android_Error_Queue`).
 This should be used to remove bad registration ids from your app.

 ## Installation
 ### Method 1: Docker